 Management analysts conduct extensive research, identifying and exploring potential solutions to productivity problems.
 Once this is complete, they present their findings and suggestions to company executives.
 During this presentation, they also make suggestions to ensure resources will be adequate in the future to ensure the company’s optimal performance.

 While particular requirements for a management analyst vary, you can find this position in a variety of industries ranging from government organizations to investment companies.
 Common requirements include at least a bachelor’s degree in a relevant field as well as a year of specialized experience in a related area or department such as management, human resources or information technology.
 Having the Certified Management Consultant designation may also improve your appeal in the job market.

-The online BS in management program at the W. P. Carey School of Business at Arizona State University explores the tools students may need to build competency in the major skill areas managers depend upon to succeed, such as communication, leadership, teamwork, problem-solving and more.
+The online Bachelor of Science in management program at the W. P. Carey School of Business at Arizona State University explores the tools students may need to build competencies in the major skill areas managers depend upon to succeed, such as communication, leadership, teamwork, problem-solving and more.